Kong/docs.konghq.com/app/_src/gateway/upgrade/lts-upgrade.md

 To make sure your upgrade is successful, carefully review all the steps in this guide.
 It’s very important to understand all the preparation steps and choose the recommended upgrade path based on your deployment type.

 {:.important}
 > **Caution**: The migration pattern described in this document can only happen between two LTS versions, {{site.ee_product_name}} 2.8 LTS and {{site.ee_product_name}} 3.4 LTS.
 If you apply this document to other release intervals, database modifications may be run in the wrong sequence and leave the database schema in a broken state.
-To migrate between other versions, see the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/) for your target version.
+To migrate between other versions, see the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/).

 ## Prerequisites